-2. Impact: Operational Emissions of Ozone Precursors.
+Impact: Operational Emissions of Ozone Precursors.

 The Project will result in worst-case NOx and ROG emissions of 415.22 pounds per day and 857.40 pounds per day, respectively, which is significantly above the threshold of 65 pounds per day.
 A mitigation plan is included to reduce emissions by 35%, but emissions will still exceed the threshold.
 (Significant)

-Finding: Changes or alterations have been required in, or incorporated into, the Project which substantially lessen the significant environmental effects from operational emissions of ozone precursors identified in the EIR by requiring compliance with the provisions of the Air Quality Management Plan dated June 1, 2011, as updated March 2012 (errata) and as amended January 2013, that will reduce the emissions of ozone precursors and by requiring the incorporation of the requirements of that plan into the Cordova Hills SPA conditions.
+Finding: Changes or alterations have been required in, or incorporated into, the Project that substantially lessen the significant environmental effects from operational emissions of ozone precursors identified in the EIR by requiring compliance with the provisions of the Air Quality Management Plan dated June 1, 2011, as updated March 2012 (errata) and as amended January 2013; these measures will reduce the emissions of ozone precursors by requiring the incorporation of the requirements of that plan into the Cordova Hills SPA conditions.
 However, those measures will not completely avoid this impact or reduce it below the 65 pounds per day threshold, and the impact will still remain significant and unavoidable.
+LAFCo has been presented with no evidence to contradict its conclusion in this regard.